ketpic/ketcindy/forMac/ReadmeMacE.txt

                * Contents of scripts will be copied into TeX.
                * ketcindystyle files will be copied and be executed mktexlsr.
                * Head of userhome : choose usually "d".
-               * KetcindyPluign.jar and dirhead.txt will be copied into Cinderella/Plugins.
+               * KetcindyPluign.jar and ketcindy.ini will be copied into Cinderella/Plugins.
-               * Contents of dirhead.txt
+               * Contents of ketcindy.ini
                      PathThead   root path of TeX
                      Homehead   head of user home
                      Dirhead   path of libraries of KeTCindy